AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 ```

 ## Core Structure (HTML)
-Let’s start with the html structure in [`index.html`](index.html), at the top of the `<body>` are the "call" UI elements: a container for the remote videos, a container for the local user with buttons for muting and unmuting the audio/video and a button to leave the chat.
+Let’s start with the HTML structure in [`index.html`](index.html), at the top of the `<body>` are the "call" UI elements.
+This includes a container for the remote videos, a container for the local user with buttons for muting and unmuting the audio/video, and a button to leave the chat.

-Aside from the call UI, there's an overlay screen that will allow users to input the URL to their avatars, and a button to join the channel.
+Aside from the call UI, we'll need an overlay screen for users to input the URL to their avatars, and a button to join the channel.

 ```HTML
 <!doctype html>